ZihaoLiu0927/mit_6.824_distributed_systems/README.md

-# mit_6.824_distributed_system
+# mit_6.824_distributed_systems
-This repo records my implementation for all lab assignments of the public course Mit 6.824 (http://nil.csail.mit.edu/6.824/2021/schedule.html)
+This repo records my implementation for all lab assignments of the public course Mit 6.824 (http://nil.csail.mit.edu/6.824/2021/schedule.html).
+Thank to the professor Robert Morris and MIT for releasing this amazing course to be public.

 ## Content